Rezum® BPH Treatment in Plano, TX

 Authors: McVary KT, Rogers T, Roehrborn CG.

-To report 4-year outcomes of the randomized controlled trial of water vapor thermal therapy for treatment of moderate-to-severe lower urinary tract symptoms (LUTS) due to benign prostatic hyperplasia (BPH).
+To report 4-year outcomes of the randomized controlled trial of water vapor thermal therapy for the treatment of moderate-to-severe lower urinary tract symptoms (LUTS) due to benign prostatic hyperplasia (BPH).

 Materials and Methods